Brazilian Jiu-Jitsu Rules

 Ways to win: Submission (physical and/or verbal)

-- Referees Stoppage (medical or rule infringement)
+- Referee Stoppage (medical or rule infringement)

 - Corner or competitor stops fight